shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 ### Notes for indexing with large datasets

-If you have hundreds of thousands of input genomes or more, it's **better to control the number of genome batches**, which can be calculated via
+<font color="#ff5733">If you have hundreds of thousands of input genomes or more, it's **better to control the number of genome batches**</font>, which can be calculated via

     $num_input_files / --batch-size